Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

-Bone healing is a natural process that occurs after a fracture.
+Bone healing is a natural process that occurs after a fracture, and timely treatment for broken bones is essential to ensure proper recovery.
 When a bone breaks, the body immediately begins to repair the damage.
-Understanding this process helps set realistic expectations and guides lifestyle choices to promote faster recovery.
+Understanding this process helps set realistic expectations and guides lifestyle choices to promote faster healing.

 The fracture healing process involves several stages.
 Knowledge of the bone healing timeline helps patients understand how long each stage might take and what they can do to support their body’s natural healing process.